Sioux Narrows - Nestor Falls

 New Trail Coming to Sioux Narrows in 2025

-Delays have pushed back this project until sometime 2025.
-Check the Trails Updates Blog for news and updates.
+Delays have pushed back this project until 2025.
+Check the Trails Updates Blog for news and updates for progress!

 Know Before You Go